loorisr/crawlrouter/README.md

 *   `SEARCH_BACKEND`: Search endpoint default backend.
 *   `SCRAPE_BACKEND`: Scrape endpoint default backend.

+*   `SEARCH_BACKEND_ROTATE`: If defined, rotate randomly from the list for the search backend.
+Example : 'google,searxng,serpapi'
+*   `SCRAPE_BACKEND_ROTATE`: If defined, rotate randomly from the list for the search backend.
+Example : 'crawl4ai,jina'

 You can also pass the API keys and endpoint via query parameters.

 ## Running the API